$dS$ extremal surfaces, replicas, boundary Renyi entropies in $dS/CFT$ and time entanglement: Introduction

 \section{Introduction}

 Various fascinating generalizations of quantum information structures arise in the context of holography \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} towards de Sitter space \cite{Strominger:2001pn,Witten:2001kn,Maldacena:2002vr,Anninos:2011ui}.
-Certain generalizations of the Ryu-Takayanagi formulation \cite{Ryu:2006bv,Ryu:2006ef,HRT,Rangamani:2016dms} of $AdS$ holographic entanglement to de Sitter space were studied in \cite{Narayan:2015vda,Sato:2015tta,Narayan:2015oka,Narayan:2017xca, Narayan:2019pjl,Narayan:2020nsc} with more recent reinventions in \cite{Doi:2022iyj,Narayan:2022afv} (also \cite{Doi:2023zaf, Narayan:2023ebn,Narayan:2023zen,Goswami:2024vfl}).
+Certain generalizations of the Ryu-Takayanagi formulation \cite{Ryu:2006bv,Ryu:2006ef,Hubeny:2007xt,Rangamani:2016dms} of $AdS$ holographic entanglement to de Sitter space were studied in \cite{Narayan:2015vda,Sato:2015tta,Narayan:2015oka,Narayan:2017xca, Narayan:2019pjl,Narayan:2020nsc} with more recent reinventions in \cite{Doi:2022iyj,Narayan:2022afv} (also \cite{Doi:2023zaf, Narayan:2023ebn,Narayan:2023zen,Goswami:2024vfl}).
 These pertain to RT/HRT extremal surfaces anchored at the $dS$ future boundary $I^+$ and amount to considering the bulk analog of setting up boundary entanglement entropy in the dual CFT at $I^+$, in part towards understanding de Sitter entropy \cite{Gibbons:1977mu} (reviewed in \cite{Spradlin:2001pw}) as some sort of holographic entanglement entropy.
 There are no $I^+\ra I^+$ turning points \cite{Narayan:2015vda} so the surfaces necessarily have timelike components and the bulk areas are complex-valued.
-Conjectured $dS/CFT$ dualities \cite{Strominger:2001pn,Witten:2001kn,Maldacena:2002vr,Anninos:2011ui} suggest Euclidean non-unitary ghost-like CFTs dual to de Sitter space.
+Conjectured $dS/CFT$ dualities \cite{Strominger:2001pn,Witten:2001kn,Maldacena:2002vr,Anninos:2011ui} suggest Euclidean non-unitary ghost-like CFTs dual to de Sitter space (note that on general grounds we expect that the gravity dual to an ordinary Euclidean CFT is Euclidean $AdS$).
 Studies in various toy models of ``entanglement entropy'' in ghost-like theories explicitly reveal complex-valued entropies arising naturally \cite{Narayan:2016xwq,Jatkar:2017jwz}, the negative norm contributions here leading to imaginary components.
 Thus the timelike components in the bulk areas are necessary to mirror this complex-valued boundary entanglement entropy.